sasilver75/obsidian/Articles/Machine Learning/The Illustrated BERT, ELMo, and Co. (How NLP Cracked Transfer Learning) (Dec 2018?) {Jay Alammar}.md

 ![[Pasted image 20240401211802.png]]

-One of the latest milestones in this development is the release of [[Bidirectional Encoder Representations from Transformers|BERT]], an event described as marking the beginning of a new era in NLP.
+One of the latest milestones in this development is the release of [[BERT|BERT]], an event described as marking the beginning of a new era in NLP.
 BERT is a model that broke several records for how well models can handle language-based tasks.

 This is a momentous development since it enables anyone building a machine learning model involving language processing to use this powerhouse as a readily-available component.